Research Investigation and Methods for Change

 Careers / Further study

-Research Investigation and Methods for Change can be taken as a stand-alone short course, or used to build up to a named postgraduate qualification (PG Certificate, PG Diploma or Masters) within our Engineering Career and Capability Development Framework.
+Research Investigation and Methods for Change can be taken as a stand-alone short course, or used to build up to a named postgraduate qualification (PG Certificate, PG Diploma or Masters) within our Engineering Capability Development Framework.
 For a full list of short courses please see our Engineering and Aerospace course list.

 The module considers four key areas:

 - Theory and practical implications in an industrial environment including action and case study research.

 - Selection and identification of an appropriate industrial related project and the resultant identification and definition of research objectives; formulation of research questions and hypotheses.

 - Issues and barriers to change in the industrial context.